Beverly Cleary, beloved author who chronicled schoolyard scrapes and feisty kids, dies at 104

 The book differed from her other works, Mrs. Cleary once observed, because it did not arise from a joke or funny idea.
 Leigh’s often-absent father is a truck driver, and his parents eventually divorce.
 There is no tidy ending.

 “At first I was surprised because it wasn’t funny like your other books,” Leigh writes in one revealing letter to Henshaw, explaining that he had just finished the fictional author’s new work.
-He continued, “but then I got to thinking (you said authors should think) and decided a book doesn’t have to be funny to be good, although it often helps.
+He continued, “But then I got to thinking (you said authors should think) and decided a book doesn’t have to be funny to be good, although it often helps.
 This book did not need to be funny.”

 'A Girl From Yamhill'